This post may contain affiliate links. Please see my disclosure policy for details.

 - By Train: There are no direct train services to Wells.
 However, you could get a train to Bristol Temple Meads, Bath Spa or Frome and switch to a bus from there.

 - By Bus: Wells has many bus services that connect the city with Bristol, Bath, Weston-Super-Mare, Shepton Mallet and Glastonbury.
 Click here to plan your journey.

 Ancient Gatehouse Hotel – As the name would suggest, this historic hotel has been part of the Great West Gate where you can access Wells Cathedral since 1453.
 It overlooks the West Front and Cathedral Green.
 Although the hotel has many original features, the rooms are very much new and very cosy.
 Click here to book.

 The Swan Hotel – The Swan Hotel is over 600 years old and has a stunning view of Wells Cathedral.
-They even have a private terrace overlooking the Cathedral Green and has outside seating for a drink or dinner.
+They even have a private terrace overlooking the Cathedral Green and have outside seating for a drink or dinner.
 It has recently been sympathetically restored and has 48 boutique rooms.
 Click to book.

-Beryl Country House – Just a mile out of Wells is this impressive country home that exudes English charm with elegant decor, classic furniture, open fireplaces and porcelain china.
-It has several luxury rooms to rent, an award-winning breakfast to wake up to and an outdoor pool!
+Beryl Country House – Just a mile out of Wells is this impressive country home that exudes English charm with elegant decor, classic furniture, open fireplaces, and porcelain china.
+It has several luxury rooms to rent, an award-winning breakfast to wake up to, and an outdoor pool!
 Click to enquire.